memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 }
 {% endblockdiag %}{:.diag4}

+In summary, we end up with four programs:

+1. An immutable Bootloader whose sole job is to load the Loader, and fallback to another image if the Loader is invalid.
+2. A Loader which can verify our Application image, load it, and update it.
+3. An Application which does not do any updates itself
+4. An Updater which temporarily replaces the Application and can update the Loader.

+This is not the only valid firmware update architecture, but it avoids many of the pitfalls of DFU without consuming too much code space.

 ## Design Patterns & Recipes

 I have put together a full implementation of the Bootloader, the Loader, and the